Hambleden Valley, Turville and Fingest

 Shakespeare’s Way is a waymarked 146 mile, long-distance walking route linking Stratford-Upon-Avon with London.
 It was conceived in 2006 as a possible track that William Shakespeare would have taken between his home and the Globe Theatre where many of his plays were first performed.
 There is no suggestion that he actually walked it.

 Turn right over a stile then continue over an open field.
 Go through a gate then bear left over another field.
 Go over another stile to re-enter the woodland.
 Continue through woodland until you pass through a blue-grey gate then meet a road where you turn left.
 As the road leaves the woodland it meets another road coming from the left.
 Turn right here over a stile into a field.
 At another stile the path re-enters woodland.
-Bears left then head downhill to meet a woodland track in a dip.
+Bear left then head downhill to meet a woodland track in a dip.

 Turn right downhill along the track.
 The track winds through mixed woodland and through an area that has recently been cleared of conifer trees and partially replanted.
 Turn right when the track emerges from the woodland onto a road.
 About 150m along the road you come to a layby on the right with a field gate.